B or B+: how to find your way around?

 B or B+, why do they exist?

-The wide range of glider ranges covered by B certification, combined with advances in design wing design, means that manufacturers can develop different gliders with totally different characteristics, both in terms of performance and handling.
+The wide range of ranges covered by B certification and advances in design gliders have enabled manufacturers to develop different gliders products with totally different characteristics, both in terms of performance and behavior.

-The different wing designs in the B category serve to orient the gliders towards different practices.
-While a standard B is suitable for progression, first-time cross-country pilots and even pilots wishing to try freestyle, a B+ is geared towards recreational cross-country flying.
+The different designs ofgliders in the B category serve to orientate gliders towards different practices.
+While a standard B is suitable for progression, first-time cross-country skiers and even pilots those wishing to try freestyle, a B+ is geared towards leisure cross-country.

 Thus, when the manufacturer decides to qualify its glider as B+, it is a way of positioning its glider on the market.
-It makes it clear that the glider was developed with performance in mind, and is therefore aimed at more experienced pilots.
+It makes it clear that the development of this glider is aimed at performance, and that it is therefore aimed at the more experienced pilots .

-These sub-categories (B-, B, B+...), while not official, are a way for manufacturers to make it clear for which type of pilot their wings are intended.
-In this way, they can offer several wings for different pilots and practices in a single certification slot.
+These sub-categories (B-, B, B+...), while not official, are a way for manufacturers to make it clear what type of rider their gliders is aimed at.
+In this way, they can offer several gliders models for different pilots and riding styles in a single homologation slot.

 And so...
 Which EN-B to choose?